The 2018 UWindsor 3MT® competition will take place on

 At every level of the competition, each competitor’s presentation will be assessed according to the criteria listed below.
 Please note that each criterion is equally weighted.

-- Did the presentation help the audience understand the research?
+- Did the talk help the audience understand the scholarly research and creativity?

-- Did the presenter clearly outline the nature and aims of research?
+- Did the presenter clearly outline the nature and purpose of the scholarly research and creativity?

-- Did the presenter clearly indicate what was significant about this research?
+- Did the presenter clearly indicate what is interesting about the scholarly research and creativity?

-- Did the presentation follow a logical sequence?
+- Did the talk follow a logical sequence?

-- Did the presentation make the audience want to know more?
+- Did the talk inspire the audience to want to know more?

-- Did the presenter convey enthusiasm for the research?
+- Did the presenter convey enthusiasm for their work?

-- Did the slide enhance, rather than detract from, the presentation; and was it clear, legible, and concise?
+- Did the slide enhance, rather than detract from, the talk – was it clear, legible, and concise?

 - Runner-up: $500 cash